XinYing0905/SuperIdol5/README.md

 ---

+#---

-## Our First Project — JustLink
+## Our First Project — JustiLink

-> _Smart, simple, and stress-free itinerary sharing._

-**JustLink** is a streamlined itinerary generator and sharing platform tailored for local car rental companies like **Hasta Travel**.
-Instead of juggling PDFs, WhatsApp texts, and confusing Excel sheets, JustLink helps agencies create clear, clickable itineraries that can be instantly shared via a single link — with interactive maps, visuals, and flexible updates.

-It’s a modern, mobile-first approach to client communication that makes trip planning smoother for both agency and customer.
+> _Empowering justice, one link at a time._

+**JustiLink** is a youth-friendly legal help platform designed to bridge the gap between vulnerable communities and the legal assistance they need.
+Many legal aid websites are cluttered, full of jargon, and difficult to access—especially for young people, immigrants, and marginalized groups.

+**JustiLink** solves that by offering:

+- A clean, mobile-first app and website
+- Personalized legal service directories by issue (bullying, landlord disputes, immigration, etc.)
+- Easy-to-understand guides with visuals, videos, and multilingual support
+- An "anonymous first chat" option to reduce fear and make help feel more accessible

+This project supports **SDG 16: Peace, Justice and Strong Institutions**, aiming to make justice approachable and inclusive.

+**Target Users:**
+- Youths and students
+- Migrants and foreign workers
+- NGOs offering legal support

-→ Curious?
-Check out our [Project Proposal](Proposal.md)
+→ Explore our vision in the [Project Proposal](Proposal.md)

+---

 ---